romainmenke/schema-org-gen/README.md

 * Go to [Googles structured data testing tool](https://search.google.com/structured-data/testing-tool)
 * Use the testing tool to get an idea of how Google will see the data.

-The JSON generator does not create valid values as it uses a random value generator and it only it goes 2 levels deep.
+The JSON generator does not create valid values as it uses a random value generator and it only goes 2 levels deep.
 It does give you a starting point to work with as neither Google not schema.org provide very elaborate `json` examples.